 The Met has public domain images of artwork going back 10,000 years!
 Click here to view the entire collection of copyright-free images.
 Make sure you have “Open Access” selected, then refine your search by object/material, geographic location, date/era, or department (Arms & Armor, American Wing, etc.).

-Once you find your image, click on it to view it in a new webpage with a complete description of the artwork and artist.
+When you find the free images you need, click on on them to view a complete description of the artwork and artist.
 The download arrow is underneath the image on the right.
 You don’t get to pick a download size.

 United States National Archives